 Typically, polo shirts are made of 100 percent cotton, though some brands use 100 percent polyester or blends, such as 4 percent spandex and 94 percent poly/cotton.

-Pique is the most popular fabric, and it features a knitted weave that provides a patterned and raised texture.
+Pique is the most popular material, and it features a knitted weave that provides a patterned and raised texture.
 Polos made with that fabric are highly durable, have more dimension, and don’t show sweat.

 The most formal polos are made of 100 percent cotton.
 They often look more expensive than other blends.
 That’s why they are the classic choice for business attire.